 You can test your body’s pH by doing a urine test.
 However, you should be aware that dehydration, infections, bacterial overgrowth, and other issues can affect your urinary pH test.
 It’s safe to assume your body is too acidic if you are suffering from a chronic disease or symptoms such as:

 Let’s Get That pH Alkalized!

-First of all, ideally a person should only have 20% acidic foods (i.e. meat, dairy products, refined carbohydrates [including sugar], and coffee).
+First of all, ideally, a person should only have 20% acidic foods (i.e. meat, dairy products, refined carbohydrates [including sugar], and coffee).
 The rest of one’s diet should be filled with more alkaline or neutral foods.
-In addition, here are some tips to getting rid of toxic acids and becoming more alkalized.
+In addition, here are some tips for getting rid of toxic acids and becoming more alkalized.